r1pk/network-monitor/README.md

 ## Configuration

 Adjust application settings by editing `.env` or `.env.local` file.

-Below is a brief description of each available option:

 - `NODE_ENV`: Application environment: `development` or `production`.
 - `APP_PORT`: Application port.